 If you use the same file name when you upload a revised file, links to that file in course components and course handouts will continue to work correctly.
 If you rename a file and then upload it, you must also update all links to the original file name.
 See Add a Course Handout or Add a Link to a File.

 Create initial posts for discussion topics and an “introduce yourself” post.
 See Creating Course Discussions.

 Add initial wiki articles.

 For a course that includes core problem types, including checkbox, text input, or math expression input problems, review the Markdown-style formatting or OLX markup of any problems created before September 2016.
 For more information about the updates that you can make to improve the accessibility of these problem types, see the Release Notes.

 If your course uses prerequisite course subsections to hide course subsections until learners complete other, prerequisite subsections, configure the prerequisite course subsections.
-See Configuring Prerequisite Course Subsections.
+See Prerequisite Course Subsections.